stringtree/hath/README.md

 This is a principle known as [_self similarity_](http://www3.amherst.edu/~rloldershaw/nature.html) and it can be very powerful.

-As a small side-note, the example code in this document assigns a function to _module.exports_, which is a common idion indicaing that this function is what a caller will get when it uses, for example, ```require('./mytest')```.
+As a small side-note, the example code in this document assigns a function to _module.exports_, which is a common idiom indicaing that this function is what a caller will get when it uses, for example, ```require('./mytest')```.
 Slightly less common is the use of _module_exports_ as a function within the same file.
 This is a convenience to save the need to create a separate variable just to assign to _module_exports_.